 Under $1,000: A software wallet is fine.
 Use BlueWallet on your phone.
 Write down the seed phrase on paper.
 Store the paper somewhere safe.

 $1,000 - $50,000: Get a hardware wallet.
 A Trezor Safe 3 or Coldcard costs $70-$170 and dramatically improves your security.
 Stamp your seed phrase on metal.
 Store it in a separate location from the device.
+We rank every device we tested in our Bitcoin wallet reviews.

 Over $50,000: Consider multisig.
 Store keys in different geographic locations.
 Have a plan for what happens if you die.
 This is real money - protect it like real money.